 - Custom-fit steps to fix security issues and best practices

 Astra is indeed the security provider that you never had.
 And to reinforce this fact, you can browse through the numerous satisfied testimonials from the clients.
-If you want the best VAPT for your applications, then click here and check out Astra.

 A well-planned and coordinated penetration testing will not be disruptive to the system.
-It is important to ensure that all stakeholders are aware of the timeline and relevant teams are kept informed.
+It is important to ensure that all stakeholders are aware of the timeline and that relevant teams are kept informed.
 With proper expertise and a focused approach, you would not face any likely system crash.